beelzebielsk/ttp-stocks/notes.md

 ### Authentication

-Perhaps a user generates a private key once per session to have public/private key pairs.
-The server just trusts that if the authentication information was correct the first time, then any signatures from that person must be correct.
-I think that signatures are something like encryption with a private key which can get 'undone' by their public key---and only the corresponding public key.

-I know that the user sends their credentials to server first.
-Then server responds with token.
-How should user send their credentials to the server?
-Is there a secure way?
-And how should server block/allow access to restricted areas?

-The user's navigation is all client-side.
-So the client has to detect whether they're logged in or not and disallow access.
-There's nothing the server can do bc it is not the gatekeeper to the content they wanna access.
-Server only is gatekeeper for API calls.

 Focus on figuring out the exchange.
 A first approximation can be to make a function called login which takes a username and password, send them plain in a POST request and have the server send a JWT back.

 - Login page has a form which takes email and password.
 - POST request is made to a URL which sends back a token.
 The token is